 The following NASA website has information on everything you have ever wanted to know about rockets.
 Of particular interest may be the webpages on "Rocket Thrust" and "Combustion."

 - Benson, T. (ed).
 (2007, October 10).
 NASA: Rocket Index.
 Retrieved September 1, 2009.

 - National Center for Education Statistics, (n.d.).
 Create a Graph.
 Retrieved June 25, 2020.

 Materials and Equipment

 - Plastic film canister with a lid and tight seal.
-Fuji® or Kodak® should work well.
+These canisters are available from online vendors like Amazon.

 - Optional: Construction paper, any color (1 sheet); transparent tape; and scissors.

 - Masking tape or painter's tape.
 Painter's tape can be purchased at most hardware stores or online at Amazon.com.